MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/routing-work-distribution-scenario.md

 When an agent has finished working on a conversation, the capacity should be added back to the agent's availability.
 Here are the actions that occur:

 - The conversation is removed from the agent's **My Items** list.
-- The agent's presence status might change to **Busy** or **Available**, depending on the total capacity that is used.
+- The agent's presence status changes to **Available**.
 - The agent's utilized capacity decreases.
-- The agent's available capacity increases to the extent of his or her free capacity.
+- The agent's available capacity increases to the extent of free capacity.

-- If any conversations that are waiting in the queue can be assigned to the agent, they are allocated as soon as the agent becomes available.
+If any conversations that are waiting to be assigned, they are allocated as soon as the agent becomes available.

 ## See also